Importing a Car

 - National Certificate, generally issued for modified vehicles, buses, trailers and other large vehicles.
 It is only valid in the country in which it was issued.

-If this all sounds too much then contact us and we can help you through all of the paperwork, apply for IVTM road tax duty and work out the amount that will need to be paid in import taxes.
+If this all sounds too much then contact us and we can help you through all of the paperwork.
+Apply for IVTM road tax duty, work out the amount that will need to be paid in import taxes and register the car in Spain.

 Here are the current import tax charges for both EU and Non-EU vehicles.